OrderOfGathering/ROG/Rulebook.md

 3. Repeated minor infractions may qualify as major infractions.
 ## Section 2: Types of Disciplinary Action
 1. The Team may punish infractions with different types of disciplinary actions:
     1. Server Mute: The punished User is no longer able to use their microphone, but can still listen to voice chats and use the chat function.
     2. Timeout: The punished user is no longer able to connect to voice chats and write or react in text chats.
     3. Server Kick: The user is kicked from the server, but may rejoin after reflecting on their behavior.
     4. Temporary Network Ban: The user is banned from the network and cannot rejoin.
 They will be unbanned after an amount of time determined by the Team.
     5. Network Ban: The user is banned from the network and cannot rejoin.
-Users may request to be unbanned after 90 days by writing an email to admin@order-of-gathering.de or writing a discord direct message to @orderofgathering.
+Users may request to be unbanned after 90 days by writing an email to [admin@order-of-gathering.de](mailto:admin@order-of-gathering.de) or writing a discord direct message to @orderofgathering.
         1. The Team is expected to justly decide whether the unbanning request shows reasonable growth of character.
-2. The Team determines which type of disciplinary action is justified for an infraction within their autonomous discretion.1.
+2. The Team determines which type of disciplinary action is justified for an infraction within their autonomous discretion.
 3. The Team is expected to choose an appropriate disciplinary action.
 ## Section 3: Challenging Disciplinary Action
 1. Users who receive disciplinary action may challenge their punishment, if the punishment has an effect for longer than 7 days.
-2. To challenge their punishment the User shall contact the Team via email at admin@order-of-gathering.de or via direct message to @orderofgathering.
+2. To challenge their punishment the User shall contact the Team via email at [admin@order-of-gathering.de](mailto:admin@order-of-gathering.de) or via direct message to @orderofgathering.
 3. After receiving a message challenging disciplinary action there will be a standard member voting as specified in A2 §6.
 4. If the members decide that the punishment was not justified any disciplinary action taken will be undone.
 ___